praveen21singh/AI-ML-Training-Portfolio/README.md

 # 👨‍🏫 AI & Machine Learning Training Portfolio – Praveen Kumar Singh

 ## 📌 About Me
-AI/ML Trainer with 10+ years of experience in IT and training.
+AI/ML Trainer with 10+ years of experience in IT and AI training.
 Specialized in Python, Data Science, Machine Learning, and Deep Learning.

 I have delivered training to B.Tech, MCA, and BCA students at: